Looking to stand out? NCCPA offers a Certificate of Added Qualifications (CAQ) in multiple medical specialties.

 CME Requirement

-In the six years preceding the date of application for the specialty exam, PAs must earn a minimum of 75 credits of Category I CME focused on cardiovascular/thoracic surgery practice, including 25 credits earned within the last two years.
+In the six years preceding the date of application for the CAQ exam, PAs must earn a minimum of 75 credits of Category I CME focused on cardiovascular and thoracic surgery practice, including 25 credits earned within the last two years.
 The same 75 credits may also be used for maintenance of the PA-C credential.

-PAs are encouraged to complete CME activities that include knowledge of post-op critical care management, and surgical management of coronary artery disease, congenital heart disease, thoracic disease, and central and peripheral vascular disease.
+• CME Recommendations: Applicants should complete CME activities that encompass knowledge of post-op critical care management and knowledge of surgical management of coronary artery disease, congenital heart disease, thoracic disease, central and peripheral vascular disease, and Advanced Cardiac Life Support.

 Experience Requirement